samplx/zcimdocs/cpm22/cpm22-manual.typ

 ]

-where *m* is the maximum number of characters that the buffer will hold, 1 to 255, and *nc* is the number of characters read (set by FDOS upon return) followed by the characters read from the console.
+where *mx* is the maximum number of characters that the buffer will hold, 1 to 255, and *nc* is the number of characters read (set by FDOS upon return) followed by the characters read from the console.
 If *$"nc" < "mx" $*, then uninitialized positions follow the